So Much More Than a Teacher

 They are mentors

-“Whenever someone asks me why I love Brooks so much, I always return to the small class sizes and the relationships I have built with my teachers," shared Maddie Hesse '20.
-"In each and every class, I receive personalized attention, and my teachers are always available outside of school hours for extra help and to answer any questions I have.
+“Whenever someone asks me why I love Brooks so much, I always return to the small class sizes and the relationships I built with my teachers," shared alumna Maddie Hesse.
+"In each and every class, I received personalized attention, and my teachers were always available outside of school hours for extra help and to answer any questions I had.
 However, these relationships stretch far beyond academia, and my teachers understand me as a person.
 They know my morals, my interests, my passions, my hometown.
-They take me out on coffee runs or out for ice cream, and they are happy to offer advice and support when I’m struggling with an issue completely unrelated to school."
+They took me out on coffee runs or out for ice cream, and they were happy to offer advice and support when I was struggling with an issue completely unrelated to school."